AStarfall/unity-sparse-peripheral-display/README.md

 ### Custom Unity Package

-For your convenience, we have prepared a custom Unity package containing all the necessary assets for the **Unity Sparse Peripheral Display** project.
+For your convenience, I have prepared a custom Unity package containing all the necessary assets for the **Unity Sparse Peripheral Display** project.

-You can download the package from the [Releases](https://github.com/your-username/unity-sparse-peripheral-display/releases) section.
+You can download the package from the [Releases](https://github.com/marius7600/unity-sparse-peripheral-display/releases) section.
 To import the package into your Unity project, follow these steps:

 1. Download the latest release package (`unity-sparse-peripheral-display.unitypackage`).
 2. In your Unity project, open the Assets menu.